sueszli/notionSnapshot/README.md

     On your Notion page, navigate to the `Publish` tab and publish your page to the web.

-2. Install Chrome (in addition to python)
+2. Install Google Chrome (in addition to python)

-    Use Linux, MacOS or WSL (on Windows).

     Download google chrome here: https://www.google.com/chrome/